withastro/docs/src/pages/en/guides/cms/storyblok.md

 The Storyblok integration requires an object with the following properties:

-1. `accessToken` - The Storyblok API token you created in the previous step.
+1. `accessToken` - This are the Storyblok API tokens that we added in the previous step.
+We will use the preview token in development and the public token in production.

     :::tip
     Since the astro config file does not support environment variables.
 Use the `loadEnv` function from Vite to load the environment variables.
     :::

 2. `components` - An object that maps Storyblok component names to paths to your local components.
-This is required to render your Storyblok components in your Astro project.
+This is required to render your Storyblok components in Astro.

     :::note
     The component paths are relative to the `src` directory.